bluesky/bluesky/doc/source/metadata.rst

 There is some information that we need to is nominally independent of any particular device but we need to consult the controls system about.
-For example the location of important, but un-scanned motors or the configuration of filters.
+For example the location of important, but un-scanned motors or the configuration of beam attenuators.
 If the values *should* be fixed over the course of the experiment then this it is a good candidate for being a "baseline device" either via the `Supplemental pre-processor
 <https://blueskyproject.io/bluesky/tutorial.html#baseline-readings-and-other-supplemental-data>`_